paulonegrao/Door-Alarm-Pi/README.md

 ![AWS Services](https://github.com/paulonegrao/aws-iot-raspberry-pi/blob/master/images/aws%20services.png?raw=true)

 The project starts with a fork from perinei/Door-Alarm-Pi.
-After that, new adjusts and customizations will complement the application's design and implementation.
+After that, new incorporations and customizations will complement the application's design and implementation.

 ## Main Flows